appsquickly/typhoon/README.md

 * Application assembly is all encapsulated in a convenient document.
 * Encourages polymorphism and makes it easy to have multiple implementations of a base-class or protocol.
 For example you can have a tunes-store client, and inject either a master-card payment engine or a visa payment engine.
+* Supports dependency injection by type (definitions satisfying a class or protocol) as well as by reference.
 * Also supports "annotation" and code style injection.

 ###Isn't Objective-C a dynamic language?